friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/sdfs/dolphin.md

 This function creates an internal instance of an SDF-based dolphin.
 In order for the cube to be visible in the final output, [SDF Raymarching](raymarching.md) and an arbitrary [Lighting Function](../lighting/generalInformation.md) have to be included.

+The animation of the dolphin utilises modulo to avoid the dolphin swimming further and further away.
+Therefore, after a set amount of time, the dolphin disappears and reappears at its starting position.

 ---

 ## The Code